Hydrogels are becoming more and more popular as platforms for three-dimensional (3D) cell culture.

 Miniaturization and multiplexing of cell culture on biochip is attracting a growing interest with the development of single-cell assays and cell-based biosensors.

-In a research performed at Laboratoire de Génie Enzymatique, Membranes Biomimétiques et Assemblages Supramoléculaires (GEMBAS) together with Institut de Chimie et Biochimie Moléculaires et Supramoléculaires (ICBMS) at Université Claude Bernard Lyon 1, collaborators reported rapid methods for microwell preparation and controlled dispensing of different cell lines within these fabricated microwells.
+In a study performed at Laboratoire de Génie Enzymatique, Membranes Biomimétiques et Assemblages Supramoléculaires (GEMBAS) together with Institut de Chimie et Biochimie Moléculaires et Supramoléculaires (ICBMS) at Université Claude Bernard Lyon 1, collaborators reported rapid methods for microwell preparation and controlled dispensing of different cell lines within these fabricated microwells.

 HeLa cells were encapsulated in alginate beads suspended in DMEM solution and visualized through a glass coverslip.